-We just returned from Maui and I had to share this awesome Hawaiian Loco Moco recipe that I recreated from our visit to Roy Yamaguchi’s Humble Market Kitchin.
+We just returned from Maui, and I had to share this awesome Hawaiian Loco Moco recipe inspired by Roy Yamaguchi’s Humble Market Kitchin.

 This easy recipe for Loco Moco just requires eggs, gravy, rice and a burger.
 You can make this as easy or as gourmet as you like.
 Feel free to use a packaged beef gravy to pull this together quickly!